christielau/portfolio/pages/about.md

 date: 2017-01-01
 permalink: /about/index.html
 ---
+To me, user experience (UX) includes UI, product, interaction, and service/business.
+(I'm in Don Norman's camp of UX definition.)

+## My journey

 I graduated in BSc Psychology in 2012 and MSc Human-Computer Interaction with Ergonomics in 2015, both at UCL.
-I worked in different areas in business, from service design to digital marketing between my two degrees.
-After my master degree, I have led the user-centred design process for 10+ start-ups within my first 12 months working in Rebel Hack Studios.
-It was great fun helping the best UK startups grow exponentially through optimising conversion rates and end-to-end experiences.
+I worked in different areas in business, from design to marketing between my two degrees.
+After my master degree, I grew my design and research repertoire while working with a wide range of clients.
+Currently I'm creating people-centric solutions at design consultancy [Tobias & Tobias](#Work).

 My empirical psychology background and my experience in business and marketing drive my design process.
 I conduct user research using qualitative and quantitative methods.
 Then I provide tested design products and services that address user needs and business KPIs.

 ## Education

 ### MSc in Human-Computer Interaction with Ergonomics, 2014-2015
 *University College London*
-My MSc thesis project investigated the [validity of numerical gamer ratings](https://2018-christie-portfolio.netlify.com/download/MasterSummary.pdf), in collaboration with Sony Computer Entertainment Europe.
+My MSc thesis project investigated the <a href="https://2018-christie-portfolio.netlify.com/download/MasterSummary.pdf" target="_blank">validity of numerical gamer ratings</a>, in collaboration with Sony Computer Entertainment Europe.

 ### BSc in Psychology, 2009-2012
 *University College London*